 On keeping your cool during the holiday season when you are around family members, it is essential to know your boundaries.
 Knowing your limitations means that you need to know when you may cross a line and say or do something that might upset someone else.
 It also means that you should not be caught up in any drama – you are only human, and it is easy to get yourself involved.

-Our family therapists of Houston suggest that you have a healthy respect for family drama and know when to walk away and know when to apologize sincerely.
+Our family therapists suggest that you have a healthy respect for family drama and know when to walk away and know when to apologize sincerely.
 The combination of a group of people with history mixed with curbed emotions is a recipe for a Christmas dinner disaster.

 2. Be Prepared

 Be prepared to have some course of action or words to say when you see disagreement or a clash on the horizon.
 Look for ways to get out of being in the middle of a conversation by changing the topic, going to a different room, or calling it a night.
 Plan for things you can say and plan for ways you can take a break from conversations that are triggers for arguments.
-As our family therapists of Houston suggests, more important than knowing what to say and do, it is crucial to know when you should have some alone time, be around a different set of people, or pick up a different activity.
+As our family therapists suggests, more important than knowing what to say and do, it is crucial to know when you should have some alone time, be around a different set of people, or pick up a different activity.

 3. Anticipate Heightened Emotions